 Hackers tried to steal Airbus secrets via contractors - AFP

-PARIS, Sept 26 (Reuters) - A series of cyber attacks on Airbus AIR.PA in the past few months were conducted via the computer systems of its suppliers and contractors and security sources suspect a link to China, AFP news agency reported on Thursday.
+PARIS, Sept 26 (Reuters) - A series of cyber attacks on Airbus AIR.PA in the past few months was conducted via the computer systems of its suppliers and security sources suspect a link to China, AFP news agency reported on Thursday.

 According to the AFP report, which cited multiple unnamed security sources, cyber attacks in the past months on Airbus were mounted via French technology consultancy Expleo, engine maker Rolls Royce RR.L, and two French Airbus subcontractors which were not identified.